 - a.
 At budget approval, all renovation projects should include a listing of sustainable measures under consideration. - b.
-For all improvement projects in spaces leased or licensed by the Regents to be used for University-related purposes for a term of greater than 12 months, locations will strive to comply with the appropriate Policy requirements in III.A.2.
+For all improvement projects in spaces leased or licensed by the Regents to be used for University-related purposes for a term of greater than 12 months, locations shallwill strive to comply with the appropriate Policy requirements in III.A.2., as appropriate.